AndyObtiva/MathBowling/README.md

 # Game Rules

 - On a player's turn, a math question must be answered to initiate a bowling roll
-- A player must math questions until filling a frame just like bowling.
+- A player must answer math questions until filling a frame just like bowling.
 - Players must fill all 10 frames just like bowling to finish the game.
 - A player has 20 seconds to answer a question
 - If a player does not answer on time, whatever was entered is taken as the answer.
 If nothing was entered, then the answer is assumed to be 0